paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 }
 ```

-The `disjoint` event indicates that the provided `followSubscriptionId` is dead.
+The `disjoint` event indicates that the provided `followSubscriptionId` is invalid or stale.

 No more event will be generated with this `subscriptionId`.